MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/export.md

 ## Export config file

+See [dotenv file][] cheatsheet for more info.

+[dotenv file]: {% link cheatsheets/shell/dotenv-file.md %}

-If you had values to set by hand, you could do:
+If you had values to set by hand, you could do this:

 ```sh
 $ export FOO=bar FIZZ=buzz